andriokha/phpdocs_generators/README.md

 **Cons**
 * Not playing well with programmatic (not object oriented) code. ie: functions on *.module files not documented or not linked
 * Everything should be on a namespace
-* Fails on large codebases
+* Fails on large codebases, sometimes.

 ## PHPDOX